wizhut/kyori/README.md

 It provides support for the following methods:

 * **Levenshtein**: It measures the minimum number of single-character edits—insertions, deletions, or substitutions—required to change one word into the other.
-The Levenshtein distance is typically calculated using dynamic programming algorithms like the Wagner-Fischer algorithm.
 * **Damerau-Levenshtein**: An extension of the Levenshtein distance, this method also accounts for transpositions (swapping of two adjacent characters) in addition to insertions, deletions, and substitutions.
 It is particularly useful when transposition errors are common, such as in typographical mistakes.
 * **Hamming Distance**: This method calculates the number of positions at which the corresponding characters in two strings of equal length are different.
 It is only applicable when the strings are of the same length and is often used in error detection and correction algorithms.
 * **Jaro-Winkler**: This method is particularly effective for short strings such as names.
 It calculates a similarity score based on the number and order of common characters, giving higher scores to strings that match from the beginning.